7 Steps to Execute Chaos Engineering

 Listen on the go!

-We’ve all heard about the significant WhatsApp breakdowns that have happened in the recent past, during which the app was unavailable for the public for an hour.
+We’ve all heard about the significant WhatsApp breakdowns recently, during which the app was unavailable to the public for an hour.
 However, from a technical standpoint, WhatsApp returned in less than an hour.
-What would have enabled the engineers at WhatsApp to quickly restore the services?
+What would have enabled the engineers at WhatsApp to restore the services quickly?

 Technically speaking, the team experienced an extremely stressful production failure because of this.
-It’s true that major corporations like Netflix, Facebook, Google, and others use a technique called Chaos Engineering.
+Indeed, significant corporations like Netflix, Facebook, Google, and others use a technique called Chaos Engineering.

-The purpose of chaos engineering is to learn how our system will behave in the event of catastrophic failures in production and how resilient our system is, which then gives us an opportunity to optimize and fix the issues.
+The purpose of chaos engineering is to learn how our system will behave during catastrophic failures in production and how resilient our system is, allowing us to optimize and fix the issues.

-The practice of chaos engineering involves testing a system to increase confidence in its ability to endure turbulence during production.
-You can use chaos engineering to compare what you expected to happen to what actually happened.
-To understand how to create systems that are more resilient, we literally need to “break things on purpose“.
+Chaos engineering involves testing a system to increase confidence in its ability to endure turbulence during production.
+You can use chaos engineering to compare what you expected to happen to what happened.
+To understand how to create more resilient systems, we need to “break things on purpose.”

 When we were little, we used to pick up wooden sticks off the ground and bend them to split them in half.
-The point at which the stick breaks is what most interests us, though.
-The stick’s ability to bear stress and pressure is truly represented by the point.
+The point at which the stick breaks interests us most, though.
+The point truly represents the stick’s ability to bear stress and pressure.

-Measure baseline behavior – Typical strength of the stick
+• Measure baseline behavior – Typical power of the stick

 Chaos engineering is to observe, track, react to, and enhance the reliability of our systems in challenging conditions.